crdcamp/ml-learning-linear-regression-feature-engineering/README.md

 To summarize, I'm preparing for a more thorough linear regression application where I attempt to get the errors as low as I possibly can.
 A thank you to any viewer who actually inspects the dull contents of this repository.
 At the end of the day, these really aren't the most exciting topics.

 **A note from future Christian:** Apologies for previous Christian's ignorance.
 He has no idea what feature engineering even really means.
+Also, this repository was cut a bit short as it ended up pretty much reviewing everything I already know.